In this guide, we explain what information you can retrieve from the uptime reports in the Semonto dashboard and how to interpret the results.

 An uptime report shows the percentage of time your website, webshop or server has been working and available.
 It also lists the number of times problems occurred and how long these issues lasted.
 An uptime report is an objective tool to measure the availability of your service.

 Sign into the Semonto dashboard. and select Reachability in the left menu.
-Click on the URL of your choice and then select ‘Show uptime report’.
+Click on the URL of your choice and then select ‘Uptime report’.

 The uptime report reads like a calendar.
 For each day, you can see whether Semonto found issues with your monitor.
 Days with errors appear in red, days with warnings are orange and days without problems are green.